Reviews You Can Rely On

 Our Analysis and Test Results

 Kryptonite gives the Kryptonite Kryptolok a “six” rating out of ten on its internal scale, indicating it's designed for medium-risk situations, similar to its predecessor.
-So, before rushing to the store to buy this model of U-lock, assess the situation in which you're looking to secure your bike.
-The Kryptolok, if used as intended, is a great way to secure your inexpensive commuter in a medium-risk situation.
-If you ask for more, chances are you'll need a beefier lock.
+So, before rushing to the store to buy this U-lock model, assess the situation where you're looking to secure your bike.
+The Kryptolok, if used as intended, is a great way to secure your inexpensive commuter in low- to medium-risk situations.

 kryptonite kryptolok - the kryptonite kryptolok is big enough to accommodate both wheels...